mihail911/mihail911.github.io/src/pages/articles/2024-02-2---Software-Engineer-Does-Standup/index.md

 Since that first time onstage, I've done over 100 open mics around Los Angeles and the Bay Area.

 In the early days, I was bombing a lot.
-So to make the process of bombing a bit more palatable, I named every set where I bombed after a US nuclear weapon detonation.
+So to make the process of bombing a bit more palatable, I named every set where I bombed after a US nuclear weapon detonation codename.
 This is what the recordings of my sets looked like in my phone:

 <figure>
     <img src="./bombs.jpeg" alt="my early bombs">